cran/mashr/README.md

    uncrustify -c uncrustify_default.cfg --replace --no-backup -l CPP mash.cpp
    ```

++ To load the package into R without recompiling the Rcpp attributes,
+run `pkgbuild::compile_dll(compile_attributes = FALSE)`, then run
+`devtools::load_all()`.

 + Prior to submitting the package to CRAN, the following modifications
 need to be made: (1) remove the `Remotes:` entry in `DESCRIPTION`; (2)
 remove the `flash_mash.Rmd` vignette; (3) remove "flashr" from
 `Suggests:` in `DESCRIPTION`; (4) Make sure version number is of the
 form x.y.z.

++ For one of the Solaris computing environments, `rhub::check(platform
+= "solaris-x86-patched-ods")`, we encountered an
+[RcppGSL linking issue][rcppgsl-issue], probably due to symbols that
+were inappropriately defined in one of the RcppGSL headers.
+A
+workaround for this linking issue is to remove `#include <RcppGSL.h>`
+from `RcppExports.cpp`, and move any RcppGSL-related function
+definitions to `extreme_deconvolution.cpp`.
+For an example of what
+this looks like, see commit 4a41f14.

 [mashr-pkg-for-paper]: http://github.com/stephenslab/mashr-paper
 [cran-docs]: https://cran.r-project.org/manuals.html